Kansallinen Liiga

-The Kansallinen Liiga ('National League') is the premier division of women's football in Finland.
-It was previously called the Jalkapallon naisten SM-sarja ('Women's Football Finnish Championship Series') during 1974 to 2006 and the Naisten Liiga (Damligan, 'Women's League') during 2006 to 2019, The first season under the name Kansallinen Liiga was played in 2020.
+The Kansallinen Liiga ('National League'), also officially known as Briotech Kansallinen liiga for sponsorship reasons, is the premier division of women's football in Finland.
+It was previously called the Jalkapallon naisten SM-sarja ('Women's Football Finnish Championship Series') during 1974 to 2006 and the Naisten Liiga (Damligan, 'Women's League') during 2006 to 2019.
+The first season under the name Kansallinen Liiga was played in 2020.